open-component-model/ocm/examples/lib/tour/03-working-with-credentials/README.md

 The docker config is such a case, so we can instruct the repository to automatically propagate appropriate the consumer id mappings.
-This feature is typically enabled by a dedicated specfication option.
+This feature is typically enabled by a dedicated specification option.

 ```go